-3.11.
-Transfers
+3.12 Transfers

 Shareholders are entitled to transfer their Shares to another person or body.
 All transfers must be in writing in the form of an instrument of transfer approved by the ACD for this purpose.
 Completed instruments of transfer must be returned to the ACD in order for the transfer to be registered by the ACD.

-At present, transfer of title by electronic communication is accepted at the ACD's discretion.
+At present, transfer of title by electronic communication is not accepted

-3.12.
-Restrictions and compulsory transfer and redemption
+3.13 Restrictions and compulsory transfer and redemption